graphitical/vtp_lithophane/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (though you'll need to create a LICENSE file if you want one).
+This project is licensed under the MIT License - see the LICENSE file for details.